lennart-benschop/agon-forth/forth16/README.md

   `BEGIN..WHILE..REPEATE` and `IF..ELSE..THEN` constructs.
   Jumps and calls to constant addresses are fine.

-  Later versions of the assembler my add labels and forward references.
+  Later versions of the assembler may add labels and forward references.

 Example code definition:
 ```